 About Ashley

 Love, curiosity, and wisdom continually guide Ashley’s three-generation approach to children, families, and communities.
 She defines the three-generation approach as working with the caring adult and or parent, the child, and the future generation within the child.
 A question that drives Ashley’s work with children and youth is, “How do we help them create their spark for living lives of significance and interdependent contribution?”
-A question that drives her work with adults is how do we help them care for themselves and the young people in their care in a way that welcomes healing, wholeness, and ease.
+The practical piece of this question is, “How do we get them excited and organized for their success today?”
+A question that drives her work with adults is how do we help them care for themselves and the young people in their care in a way that welcomes growth, healing, wholeness, and ease.

 Ashley is a San Francisco native with Garifuna roots in Trujillo, Honduras.
 She is an optimist, and nature lover. proud Howard University Alumna, and a proud Brown University Alumna.